 The Soar status normally takes 4000 status points over six months to achieve for the next six months.
 Even with scattered double or triple status promotional days, this is still quite an undertaking.
-I recall only reaching it once before a few years ago.
+I recall only reaching it once a few years ago.
 Since then, I have had the second-highest level, Ascend.

 The same four-day period also featured several overlapping comps.
 To further enhance the visit, Mohegan Sun offered me a $500 free bet, $300 of Players Perks, and a coveted Sky Suite to stay in.
 While gambling is not on the minds of many as the holiday season approaches, it can be a promising time to strike with casino offers!

 The challenge in obtaining 500 points over this span would be a hefty one.
 I needed the right planning and bankroll management.
 I only had two of the days free, so I faced some lengthy action without going bust.

 Early struggles in my “War For The Soar.”

-In trying to conserve for the long haul, I opted to start with some commission-free Pai Gow Poker.
+I opted to start with some commission-free Pai Gow Poker in trying to conserve for the long haul.
 Commission-free Pai Gow Poker has a low variance.
 Pushes happen at over a 40% rate, which makes it your best chance for your money to last.
 You can also set your hands to more conservatively playing for a push instead of going for a full win.

 My $500 free bet won early and provided some breathing room.
 But the rest of my first night was a downward spiral of losses every hour.
-I even missed out on a Royal Flush progressive payout of $2900 by not ponying up the game’s $5 side bet.
+I even missed a Royal Flush progressive payout of $2900 by not ponying up the game’s $5 side bet.
 While that may sound disappointing, playing an extra $5 a hand through a longer trip like this would have lost back almost all of that.

 I lasted until 5 am in that session for 188 status points.
 I was s ill down 75% of what I came with to Uncasville’s mothership.
 It was back to the Sky Suite for some rest, room service, and planning the strategy for the rest of the visit.